-Having a gap (or gaps) between your teeth can be called Gap Teeth, Gapped Teeth, Spacing, and if you’re a professional – Diastema.
+Having a space (or spaces) separating your teeth can be called Gap Teeth, Gapped Teeth, Spacing, and if you’re a professional – Diastema.

-Most young children will have gaps between their teeth at some point so that there’s space for the adult teeth to come through, and eventually the gaps will close up.
+Most young children will have space between their teeth at some point so that there’s space for the adult teeth to come through, and eventually the spaces will close up.
 In some cases that doesn’t happen, mostly due to hereditary jaw and or teeth issues such as having smaller than average teeth or a larger than average jawbone.

 There are some other issues that can cause or affect Gap Teeth.

-There are many celebrities that have embraced the gap between their front teeth as part of their identity, and many of their fans find it an adorable characteristic.
+There are many celebrities that have embraced the gap in their front teeth as part of their identity, and many of their fans find it an adorable characteristic.

 Even so, if you have a noticeable gap, or if you have multiple gaps – possibly caused by small or missing teeth – then you may be self-conscious about your smile.

 Importantly gaps can be an indicator that you have Periodontitis (chronic gum disease), so it’s important to go for regular check-ups to make sure you have healthy teeth and gums.